OctopusDeploy/blog/blog/2025-04/financial-industry-compliance/index.md

 If you work in the financial industry, you know there can sometimes be a high burden of regulation.
 This is understandable when you consider the risk of financial loss and how it can impact people's lives.
 But if you don't take the right approach to compliance, it can become a time and energy leak that threatens your ability to compete in the market.

 The best compliance teams look for ways to protect the organization and its customers from risk without overburdening teams with bureaucratic procedures.
-You want compliance set to maximum and the ability to deliver high-quality, valuable software set to maximum, not some compromise between the two.
+You want compliance set to maximum, and the ability to deliver high-quality, valuable software set to maximum.
+You don't want some compromise between the two.

 ## Good compliance sounds like DevOps